bifferos/alpine-answers/README.md

 ==========

 Here's a typical Proxmox setup for testing the generated ISO.
-The script `test.py` is used for trying out new Alpine versions, it will create VM like the one below.
+The script `test.sh` is used for trying out new Alpine versions, it will create VM like the one below.
+It uses my pvectl utility to provision a VM on Proxmox.

 ![Screenshot](test-setup.png)